sjdv1982/seamless/sphinx/source/transformer.md

 The result of a transformer is None until the transformation has completed successfully.
 It is available as the *result pin* `ctx.tf.result`.
-The value of the result is available as `ctx.tf.result.value` The celltype of the result is always "structured".
+The value of the result is available as `ctx.tf.result.value`.

+The celltype of the result is always "structured".
 Use `ctx.tf.result.value.unsilk` to get it as "mixed" (i.e. a JSON-encodable Python object, a Numpy array, or a mix of both).

 The execution status of the transformer can be retrieved using `ctx.tf.status`.
 If it is "error", the error message can be retrieved using `ctx.tf.exception`.

 Transformers can print to stdout or stderr during execution.
+The printed output will be in `ctx.tf.logs`, together with the execution time and result.

-The printed output is only available after execution has finished.
+`ctx.tf.logs` is only available after execution has finished.
+It is possible to put a transformer in debug mode in order to get more immediate feedback (see the "debugging" documentation section).

-The printed output will be part of the error message if the transformation fails.
-If it succeeds, the printed output will be in `ctx.tf.logs`.

-To assign a transformer result to a cell `ctx.c`, do `ctx.c = ctx.tf`, or `ctx.c = ctx.tf.result` (preferred).
+To assign a transformer result to a cell `ctx.c`, do `ctx.c = ctx.tf`, or `ctx.c = ctx.tf.result` (preferred syntax).

+## Transformer programming languages

+In principle, Seamless transformers can be in any programming language.
+The language is set in the `Transformer.language` field.

+The following languages are supported directly:

+- "python" (default)
+- "bash"
+- "ipython"
+- "r"
+- compiled languages:
+  - "c"
+  - "cpp"
+  - "fortran"

+Cython is also bundled with the Seamless Docker image.
+Within an IPython transformer, you can use %%cython magics to embed Cython code.

+Seamless has an API to dynamically add support for new programming languages.
+See the section "Adding new transformer languages" below.

 ## Python transformers